 Hypnosis is actually a state of mind that we enter many times throughout the day without realising!
 The hypnosis that we use is all self-hypnosis, so not at all scary!
 There are no swinging watches here - hypnosis is purely a state of mind where we are very relaxed and focussed, which is exactly the state that we want to be in for our birth.
 The techniques that I teach will help you to easily get into this relaxed state of mind.
 No prior meditation/hypnotherapy experience is required!

 When is the best time to attend Hypnobirthing classes?

 The answer is anytime!
-However the ideal time is between 20 and 30 weeks of pregnancy.
+However the ideal time is between 22 and 32 weeks of pregnancy.
 This allows you to have enough time to practice the techniques, but also means that the course is still fresh in your mind.
-If you are further along than this please contact us to discuss options which may be more suitable for you.
+If you are further along than this you can still absolutely join a course - it's never too late!

 Should my partner attend?

 Bring yourself and your partner/birth support.
 Our courses very much involve the partner, and their support can be a very important part of your birth experience.
 Your birth partner may be your partner, friend, sister, mother or anyone who you feel will best support you during your pregnancy and birth.
 You are also most welcome to attend classes solo if you prefer.

 What if I can't attend the group course dates?

 There are a number of ways that you can work with Hannah.
 Please get in touch if you would like to learn more.